British literature: Poetry: 1901–1945

-Two Victorian poets who published little in the 19th century, Thomas Hardy (1840–1928) and Gerard Manley Hopkins (1844–89), have since come to be regarded as major poets.
-While Hardy first established his reputation the late 19th century with novels, he also wrote poetry throughout his career.
+Thomas Hardy (1840–1928) and Gerard Manley Hopkins (1844–1889), two Victorian poets who published little in the 19th century, have come to be regarded as major poets.
+While Hardy first established his reputation the late 19th century with novels, he wrote poetry throughout his career.
 However he did not publish his first collection until 1898, so that he tends to be treated as a 20th-century poet.
 Gerard Manley Hopkins's Poems were posthumously published in 1918 by Robert Bridges.

-Free verse and other stylistic innovations came to the forefront in this era, with which T. S. Eliot and Ezra Pound were especially associated.
-T. S. Eliot (1888–1965) was born American, migrated to England in 1914, and he was "arguably the most important English-language poet of the 20th century."
+Free verse and other stylistic innovations came to the forefront in this era, with which T.S.
+Eliot and Ezra Pound were especially associated.
+T. S. Eliot (1888–1965) was born American, migrating to England in 1914, and he was "arguably the most important English-language poet of the 20th century."
 He produced some of the best-known poems in the English language, including "The Waste Land" (1922) and Four Quartets (1935–1942).

-The Georgian poets like Rupert Brooke, Walter de la Mare (1873–1956) and John Masefield (1878–1967, Poet Laureate from 1930) maintained a more conservative approach to poetry by combining romanticism, sentimentality and hedonism.
+The Georgian poets like Rupert Brooke, Walter de la Mare (1873–1956) and John Masefield (1878–1967, Poet Laureate from 1930) maintained a conservative approach to poetry by combining romanticism, sentimentality and hedonism.
 Edward Thomas (1878–1917) is sometimes treated as another Georgian poet.

-In the 1930s the Auden Group, sometimes called simply the Thirties poets, was an important group of politically left-wing writers, that included W. H. Auden (1907–73) and two Anglo-Irish writers, Cecil Day-Lewis (1904–72) and Louis MacNeice (1907-1963).
-Auden was a major poet who had a similar influence on subsequent poets as W. B. Yeats and T. S. Eliot had had on earlier generations.
+In the 1930s the Auden Group, sometimes called simply "the Thirties poets", was an important group of politically left-wing writers, that included W.H.
+Auden (1907–73) and Cecil Day-Lewis (1904–1972) and Louis MacNeice (1907–1963).
+Auden was a major poet who had a similar influence on subsequent poets as W.B.
+Yeats and T.S.
+Eliot had had on earlier generations.

 Keith Douglas (1920–1944) was noted for his war poetry during World War II and his wry memoir of the Western Desert Campaign, Alamein to Zem Zem.
 He was killed in action during the invasion of Normandy.
-Alun Lewis (1915–1944), born in South Wales, was one of the best-known English-language poets of the war The Second World War has remained a theme in British literature.
+Alun Lewis (1915–1944), born in South Wales, was a prominent English-language poet of the war The Second World War has remained a theme in British literature.